emidec/emidec.github.io/_pages/about.md

 I am also a Faculty Fellow at the [Alan Turing Institute](https://emilianodc.com/index.html), the national institute for data science and AI, and on the Technology Advisory Panel at the UK Information Commissioner's Office ([ICO](https://ico.org.uk/)).
 And, I am a member and co-founder of the International Data-driven Research for Advanced Modeling and Analysis Lab ([iDrama Lab](https://idrama.science/)).

+### Research

+Overall, I do research in the broad information security area.
+Recently, I have been doing a lot of work at the intersection of [machine learning and privacy](https://emilianodc.com/privacyML), as well as on understanding and countering [cybersafety issues](https://emilianodc.com/cybersafety/) using measurement studies and data science.

+My research has been published at top-tier conferences such as IEEE S&P, NDSS, ACM CCS, WWW, ICWSM, ACM IMC.
+My co-authors and I have received best/distinguished paper awards from NDSS 2018, ACM IMC 2018, and CyberSafety 2019, and were runners-up for best paper at ACM IMC 2014 and ICSWM 2017.

 ### Education
 - **PhD in Networked Systems, 2011**
   University of California, Irvine